statsig-io/docs/docs/statsig-warehouse-native/guides/sdks.md

 Warehouse Native Works with any of Statsig's SDKs for logging events and getting feature flags or expereiment assignments.

+This page is a brief overview of how Warehouse Native works with Statsig's SDKs.
-Refer to the SDK docs for help setting up SDKs.
-This page guides you through how to integrate with Statsig's SDKs in your warehouse.
+Refer to the [client](../../client/introduction) or [server](../../server/introduction) SDK docs for help setting up SDKs.

 ## Exposures